opsmop/opsmop/docs/source/language.rst

 Language
 ========

+OpsMop configuration is expressed in a Python DSL.

+This documentation works best if you have another tab open.
 Please reference `the opsmop-demo repository <https://github.com/vespene-io/opsmop-demo/tree/master/content>`_ while reading this chapter, in particular `hello.py <https://github.com/vespene-io/opsmop-demo/blob/master/content/hello.py>`_ for the most minimal language example.
 Other files in that directory show more advanced language features.

+.. _policy:

 Policy
 ======

-OpsMop configuration policies are expressed in a Python DSL.
+Pull up `hello.py <https://github.com/vespene-io/opsmop-demo/blob/master/content/hello.py>`_ and skim the source.

+The top-level objects in OpsMop are *Policies*, and a configuration can load in more than one of them.
+It is fine to refer an opsmop python file *as* a policy, even if it instantiates one or more Policy objects.

+Since OpsMop is Python, nothing can do anything if we don't import some useful tools.
 Typically policies contain the following import to load in a wide array of useful OpsMop classes.
 Use of your own objects and imports is 100% encouraged, but often not required::

     from opsmop.core.easy import *